CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `EXTRA_ELEC_PAIN`       | Multiplier on electric damage received, the result is applied as extra pain.
 `EVASION`               | Flat chance for your character to dodge incoming attacks regardless of other modifiers.
 From 0.0 (no evasion chance) to 1.0 (100% evasion chance).
 `FALL_DAMAGE`           | Affects the amount of fall damage you take.
-`FATIGUE`               | Affects how fast your fatigue grows over time - bigger value makes you tired faster.
+`SLEEPINESS`               | Affects how fast your sleepiness grows over time - bigger value makes you tired faster.
 Since it's a percent, using `multiply` is recommended.
-`FATIGUE_REGEN`         | Affects how much of your fatigue and sleep deprivation drops when resting.
+`SLEEPINESS_REGEN`         | Affects how much of your sleepiness and sleep deprivation drops when resting.
 Since it's a percent, using `multiply` is recommended.
 `FAT_TO_MAX_HP`         | Changes the amount of HP, that is given to you by your fat.
 Formula is `((your_calories/7716.17)/((your_height_in_cm/100)^2))*hitsize_of_all_non_bionic_bodyparts`.
 Using `add` works just as adding HP, so use `multiply` instead
 `FOOTSTEP_NOISE`        |
 `FORCEFIELD`            | Chance your character reduces incoming damage to 0.
 From 0.0 (no chance), to 1.0 (100% chance to avoid attacks).